Badran, Jammu and Kashmir: Educational institutions

 A Government High School and a Government Middle School are there in the village in addition to some other primary educational institutions.

 For further education the students generally go to the nearby Higher Secondary Schools and Degree Colleges.
 The nearest intermediate and higher education institutions are situated just 3 km away from the village in Magam town.

 Transport

 Badran is connected by a kilometer long link road with Magam-Beerwah main road.

 Mazhom railway station is located 5 km from Badran.
 Railway station can be reached by public transportation like auto rickshaw, taxi, buses etc. via Badran Link road or via Banderwani to Magam-Beerwah main road.

 Now the new transport has been in process for Magam to Badran like auto etc.

 Healthcare

 The village has a Govt.
 Primary Health Centre but for the treatment of major ailments, the residents generally need to go to the nearby towns or to the summer capital of the state.

-A full fledged government hospital is under construction and hope to get functional soon.
+A full-fledged government hospital is under construction.